Skip to main content

 Your Action Plan for Week 3:

-• Write down your main reasons for quitting on the wallet card (the last page of your user's guide).
+• Write down your main reasons for quitting on the wallet card (included in your user's guide).
 Keep copies in your wallet and other key places.

 Quote of the Week: